My Esalen Story, in a Nutshell

 © Pam Portugal Walatka

-On May 8th, 1967, the spring leading into the Summer of Love, I moved to Esalen, and started to learn about breathing, emotional honesty, meditation, and awareness.
+On May 8th, 1967, the spring before the Summer of Love, I moved to Esalen, and started to learn about breathing, emotional honesty, meditation, and awareness.

 I remember taking a Bio-energetics class outside on the deck that spring.
 The teacher had us doing the cobra pose--lying face down on the deck, then pushing up with our arms while bending back, stretching in front.
 I noticed that I could bend back more than anybody else.
 When the teacher came around, I expected to be complimented on my flexibility.
 Instead, he said, "You are not breathing."